QRAM: A Survey and Critique: Introduction

 The main technical contributions of this paper are a careful analysis of the requirements and assumptions of this other perspective.
 In short, we argue that for passive QRAM: \begin{itemize} \item If the QRAM requires no intervention, it is ``ballistic'', and must be described by a single time-independent Hamiltonian; \item No intervention means no active error correction, and hence each physical component must intrinsically have near-zero noise levels; \item Unless the device is carefully designed to limit error propagation, the physical component error rates must be problematically low; \item To be compatible with the rest of a fault tolerant computation, we need some way to apply the QRAM, which (in the passive case) acts only on physical qubits, to the logical qubits in an error corrected code; \item In particular, a QRAM gate cannot be teleported, so we must resort to other techniques which risk decohering the state. \end{itemize}

 In many ways the comparison to classical RAM is inaccurate, and passive QRAM faces daunting engineering challenges.
-Quantum memory will likely always need to be active, and thus access to $N$ bits of QRAM will have a total (parallellizable) cost proportional to $N$ or higher.
+In our opinion, these challenges are probably insurmountable, in which case quantum memory would always need to be active, and thus access to $N$ bits of QRAM would always have a total (parallellizable) cost proportional to $N$ or higher.

 We stress that QRAM can still be a useful tool: in numerous applications in chemistry and quantum arithmetic, such as those in \Cref{sec:applications}, QRAM can offload expensive computations to a classical co-processor, providing a benefit that exceeds the overall access cost.